 A popular blogging topic is how to work with PR’s, what they’re looking for in bloggers, and how to form relationships.
 Relationships with PR’s are a huge part of blogging, and it can work in each parties favour.
 I always see bloggers, and particularly new bloggers, asking for advice on working with PR’s, and often how they can get products sent to them.
 A large part of my job involves blogger outreach, and I really enjoy working with bloggers, and I like to think I’ve formed some great relationships with some, and likewise with my blog.
 However, it feels like some bloggers aren’t invested in forming relationships with PR’s, and a lot of people seem to be blogging for completely the wrong reasons.
 Now I’ve been working in the PR world for a while, I thought I’d share a few of my tips for how to not work with PR’s…

-- Don’t Pass On PR’s Details Without Permission.
-The amount of emails we get from people saying ‘I’ve seen you’ve sent XXX this to review, I’d like to review it too’, where obviously the blogger who received the original item has passed on our email addresses.
+The number of emails we get from people saying ‘I’ve seen you’ve sent XXX this to review, I’d like to review it too’, where obviously the blogger who received the original item has passed on our email addresses.
 Not cool.
 By all means ask the PR if they are looking to work with any other bloggers, and if you have their permission share it with others.

 Please please please don’t say you’re interested in reviewing a product, but be really unhappy with linking back to where it comes from.
 PR’s understand that receiving a product is great, but please make it worth our time and give our clients exposure.
 Which brings me to my next point..

 If You Agree To Blog About Something, Blog About it

 Sadly it’s becoming a common thing to send a blogger a product for a review, for them to never blog about it and then ignore your emails.
 If you don’t have the time to take on anymore reviews, then don’t.
 And if there’s a reason why you can’t get your post out as quickly as the PR would like, let them know.